locationtech/geomesa/docs/user/datastores/query_config.rst

 unusual data distributions.
 If heuristic-based query planning is not working as desired, stat-based query planning can be used, based on data statistics gathered during ingestion. ``Stats`` uses cost-based planning;
 ``Index`` uses heuristic-based planning.
-Note that currently, statistics have only been implemented for the Accumulo data store - for other stores, heuristic-based planning will always be used.
+Note that currently, statistics have only been implemented for the Accumulo and Redis data stores - for other stores, heuristic-based planning will always be used.

 Query planning can also be controlled through the system property ``geomesa.query.cost.type``.
 See :ref:`geomesa_site_xml` for details.
 If both a query hint and a system property are set, the query hint will